-It’s definitely worth a stop if you are in the area or have decided to go on a guided tour of Chichen Itza, but otherwise there are other options which are just as breathtaking.
+It’s definitely worth a stop if you are in the area or have decided to go on a guided tour of Chichen Itza, but otherwise, there are other options which are just as breathtaking.

 Tip: if you would like to visit a similar cenote with the ovular opening and the high vertical walls that extend up to the surface, pay a visit to the cenote at Hacienda San Lorenzo Oxman right outside of Valladolid.
-It may be a bit of a challenge to reach, but it has much less visitors than the sacred well of Ik’ Kil.
+It may be a bit of a challenge to reach, but it has much fewer visitors than the sacred well of Ik’ Kil.

 Cenotes Samula and Dzitnup (Xkeken)

 These 2 cenotes are located right next to each other on the outskirts of Valladolid.
 In other words, you can easily visit both on a half-day trip and still have time for other activities (or more cenote-seeing).

 Samula and Dzitnup are underground cenotes with very little sunlight.
 The rays that do enter, however, provide a spectacular light show on this underground wonder of the ancient Maya.